itarozzi/stm32-nucleo-vscode-template/README.md

 ```

-In VsCodium install the following add-ons:
+In VSCodium install the following add-ons:

 - clangd
 - Cortex-Debug

 ## Project Creation

-Using CubeMX, select board/MCU and generate the project code, specifying the **Toolchain/IDE**: `Makefile`.
+Using STM32CubeMX select board/MCU and generate the project code, specifying the **Toolchain/IDE**: `Makefile`.

 From the project directory, run `make` to verify that the toolchain is OK.
 This should compile and generate the `.elf` file.